Cambrian explosion: Complexity threshold

 The explosion may not have been a significant evolutionary event.
 It may represent a threshold being crossed: for example a threshold in genetic complexity that allowed a vast range of morphological forms to be employed.
 This genetic threshold may have a correlation to the amount of oxygen available to organisms.
 Using oxygen for metabolism produces much more energy than anaerobic processes.
 Organisms that use more oxygen have the opportunity to produce more complex proteins, providing a template for further evolution.
 These proteins translate into larger, more complex structures that allow organisms better to adapt to their environments.
 With the help of oxygen, genes that code for these proteins could contribute to the expression of complex traits more efficiently.
 Access to a wider range of structures and functions would allow organisms to evolve in different directions, increasing the number of niches that could be inhabited.
 Furthermore, organisms had the opportunity to become more specialized in their own niches.

+Relationship with the Great Ordovician Biodiversification Event

+After an extinction at the Cambrian–Ordovician boundary, another radiation occurred, which established the taxa that would dominate the Palaeozoic.
+This event, known as the Great Ordovician Biodiversification Event (GOBE), has been considered a "follow-up" to the Cambrian explosion.
+Recent studies have suggested that the Cambrian explosion were not two discrete events but one long evolutionary radiation.
+Analytical study of the Geobiodiversity Database (GBDB) and Paleobiology Database (PBDB) failed to find a statistical basis for separating the two radiations.

+Some researchers have proposed the existence of a biodiversity gap during the Furongian separating the Cambrian explosion and GOBE known as the Furongian Gap.
+Studies of the Guole Konservat-Lagerstätte and similar fossil sites in South China have instead found the Furongian to instead be a time of rapid biological turnovers though, making the existence of the Furongian Gap highly controversial.